 Case 1.
 Even if the brightness changes so much that the image is not visible to humans, the classification label of the perturbed image may happen to match the original label.
 Then vast ranges of the perturbation parameters are evaluated as robust for classification; however, such overestimated ranges are naturally invalid and unsafe.
 For instance, Figure 2 shows the changes in MNIST image "8" and the actual saliency-map when the brightness is gradually changed; although the classification seems robust because the labels of each image are the same, the collapsed saliency-maps indicate that the DNN does not pay proper attention to text "8" in each image.
 Therefore, our approach uses the metric attention inconsistency, which quantifies the degree of collapse of a saliency-map, to further evaluate the range of the perturbation parameter as satisfying the property attention robustness; i.e., the DNN is paying proper attention as well as the original image.
 Attention inconsistency is a kind of distance (cf. Figure 4) between an actual saliency-map (second row) and an expected one (third row); e.g., the saliency-map of DNN-1 for translation perturbation (column (T)) is expected to follow image translation; however, if it is not, then attention inconsistency is high.
-In addition, Figure 2 shows an example of determining that attention robustness is satisfied if each attention inconsistency value (third row) is less than or equal to threshold value $\delta$ .
+In addition, Figure 2 shows an example of determining that attention robustness is satisfied if each attention inconsistency value (third row) is less than or equal to threshold value δ .

 Case 2.
 The classification label often changes by combining semantic perturbations, such as brightness change and patch, even for the perturbation parameter ranges that each perturbation alone could be robust.
 It is important to understand what combinations are weak for the DNN; however, it is difficult to verify all combinations as there are many semantic perturbations assumed in an operational environment.
-In our observations, a perturbation that significantly collapses the saliency-map is more likely to cause misclassification when combined with another perturbation because another perturbation can change the
+In our observations, a perturbation that significantly collapses the saliency-map is more likely to cause misclassification when combined with another perturbation because another perturbation can change the intensity of pixels to which the DNN should not pay attention.
+Therefore, to understand the weakness of combining perturbations, our approach visualizes the outermost boundary at which the sufficiency of robustness switches on the